GhbSmwc/FloorButtonSwitch/readme.txt

 	For sprites, Have this: "02	FloorButton.json" in pixi's sprite list.
 Why $02?
 Because I was testing other sprites, and replacing sprites in LM is tedious.

+-Changelog
+	2023-03-06 v1.1
+		-Slight graphical improvements on the button cap (a rounder top needs to have the shades of color sloped with that roundness)
+		-Changed the way the button base frame (the orange ring the cap sinks into) appears.
+Previously both the base frame and the masking graphic were the same graphic, and was intended so if you wanted decoration tiles behind that switch, you would have a floating switch cap and need to have the base of the switch have tile priority and have the layer 1/2 tile have priority to cover that.
+		 Now, the base frame graphic and the masking graphic are separate tiles, with the base frame having priority and the masking graphic behind layer 1 and 2.
+This also renders 2023-03-05 v1.0: First release